Over The Wire (Bandit) 🧑💻 (2024-07-17)

 bandit12@bandit:/tmp/sm$

-• I gave up on renaming every time so the scheme is inconsistent, but I just checked the output using file every time to determine what decompression algorithm or archival tool to use until it was completely unwrapped as a text file.
+every time to determine what decompression algorithm or archival tool to use until it was completely unwrapped as a text file. - Password:

 Level 13